 CESS membership and conference registration are two separate processes with two separate fees.
 Both are mandatory for presenters.

 3. Withdrawal Policy

-If you are accepted to participate in the conference program but then have to withdraw, you must notify the Conference Committee as soon as possible.
-We suggest that you also notify the Chair, Discussant, and other members of your panel.
+If you are accepted to participate in the conference program but then have to withdraw, you must email CESS as soon as possible.
+You should also notify the Chair, Discussant, and other members of your panel.